 - Saves data to the Hard Disk Drive when the computer automatically shuts down because of a low battery condition. - You can return to your previous working environment immediately when you turn on the computer. - Saves power by shutting down the system when the computer receives no input or hardware access for the time period set by the System Hibernate feature. - Allows the use of the panel power off feature.

 Starting Hibernation Mode

-To enter Hibernation Mode, click the power icon (()) on the Start screen and then select Hibernate.
+To enter Hibernation Mode, click Start -> Power and then select Hibernate.

 To show Hibernate in Power menu, set up according to the following steps: